Department of Health and Exercise Science, College of Health Sciences

 ES 5600.
-Survey of Sports Performance (3).S.
-This course is designed to acquaint the student with a variety of non-Olympic, Summer and Winter Olympic sports.
-An overview of each sport will be presented, including sport rules, physiological and biomechanical requirements, and other performance characteristics.
+Analysis of Sports Performance (3).S.
+This course is an overview of non-Olympic, Summer and Winter Olympic sports.
+It focuses on physiological and biomechanical requirements, and other performance characteristics and sport requirements.
 Typical resistance training programs for each sport will also be discussed.
-[Dual-listed with ES 4600.]

 ES 5620.
-Cardiovascular Physiology (3).F.
+Advanced Cardiorespiratory Physiology (3).F.
 This is an advanced course in cardiovascular exercise physiology designed to address specific principles and concepts of cardiorespiratory physiology as they apply to physical work.
 Topics such as cardiac function, blood flow, ventilation, oxygen transport and metabolism will be covered, focusing on cardiovascular control during acute and chronic exercise.
-Some clinical applications will also be covered.
-[Dual-listed with ES 4620.]

 ES 5623.
 Exercise Physiology (4).F.
 A study of the effects of exercise and training throughout the life cycle on bioenergetics, respiratory, cardiovascular, renal, neural, muscular, skeletal, and endocrine systems within the context of acute exercise and adaptation to habitual exercise.

 ES 5625.
-Concepts of Clinical Exercise Testing (3).F.
-This course provides experience in clinical exercise testing and interpretation for various chronic disease populations.
-Students will be required to conduct a variety of clinical exercise tests used in the assessment of common cardiopulmonary and metabolic chronic diseases.
+Exercise Testing for Clinical Populations (3).F.
+This course provides experience in common clinical exercise testing procedures and interpretation for various chronic disease populations.
+Students will be required to conduct a variety of clinical exercise tests used in the assessment of common cardiopulmonary and metabolic chronic diseases used in clinical settings and hospitals.
 Students will be required to demonstrate proficiency through practical evaluations, written examinations, and group presentations.
-Emphasis will be placed on the development of clinical skills of various testing methods commonly used in hospitalbased testing labs.
-[Dual-listed with ES 4625.]
+Emphasis will be placed on the student's ability to independently manage exercise testing in preparation for leadership roles in a variety of clinical settings.

 ES 5645.
-Cardiopulmonary Pathophysiology and Rehabilitation (3).F.
-This course details the functions of the cardiovascular and respiratory systems emphasizing pathophysiology and treatment.
-Special reference will be made to exercise as a mode of therapy.
-[Dual-listed with ES 4645.]
+Current Trends in Cardiopulmonary Pathophysiology (3).S.
+This course details the functions of the cardiovascular and respiratory systems emphasizing pathophysiology and treatment Focus will be on current literature to address recent findings in disease and treatment.
+Prerequisite: ES 5620.

 ES 5650.
 Theoretical and Practical Aspects of Strength and Conditioning (3).F.
 A comprehensive study of training theory and methods with an emphasis on the development of maximal strength, power, and anaerobic capacity.
 Also included is a brief review of neuromuscular, musculoskeletal, endocrine, and bioenergetic aspects of exercise and training, as well as hands-on experience in lifts, drills, and testing procedures.

 ES 5660.
 Exercise Prescription and Chronic Disease Management (3).S.
 A comprehensive overview of the physical, physiological, and metabolic responses of the human body to exercise testing and training in healthy individuals and in those with metabolic, cardiovascular, and/or pulmonary disease.
-The student will gain an understanding of the processes involved in prescribing safe and effective therapeutic exercise in healthy individuals as well as patients with cardiovascular, metabolic, pulmonary, and musculoskeletal diseases/disorders.
+The focus will be on exercise as both treatment and prevention of disease, as well as managing healthy and clinical populations in a safe and professional setting.
+Current literature will be included to keep students up to date with novel treatments.
 An overview of environmental and legal considerations in the prescriptive process will also be discussed.
-[Dual-listed with ES 4660.]
+Prerequisite: ES 5620.

 ES 5670.
 Clinical Exercise Practicum I (1-2).S.
 This course will provide practical experience within several community-based clinical exercise settings.
 Students will be required to complete 50 contact hours within an approved clinical setting for each hour of credit.
 Potential clinical settings include cardiac and pulmonary rehabilitation, cardiac testing, pulmonary testing, cancer rehabilitation and pediatric exercise programming.
 Graded on an S/U basis.
 Prerequisite: ES 5625.